JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 together with either
 the Android application (`com.android.application`) or the Android library (`com.android.library`) plugin.

-With AGP 9.0, these plugins stop being compatible with KMP, and you need to migrate to the new Android-KMP library plugin built specifically for KMP.
+With AGP 9.0, these plugins are no longer compatible with KMP, so you need to migrate to the new Android-KMP library plugin built specifically for KMP.

 > To make your project work with AGP 9.0 in the short term, you can manually enable the deprecated APIs.
 > To do this, in the `gradle.properties` file of your project, add the following property: